From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{oad} transportation safety is a global concern that requires sustained attention.
 Compared to vehicle occupants, other road users, such as pedestrians and cyclists, are more vulnerable to injury in traffic incidents \citep{khan2024advancing}, and are therefore referred to as VRUs.
 According to the \citet{who2023road}, over 1.19 million people die each year from road traffic crashes globally, with more than half of those fatalities being VRUs.
 In the United States, the situation is similarly concerning.
 In 2021, VRUs accounted for nearly 20\% of the 42,915 traffic fatalities, increasing 13\% over 2020 \citep{usdotsafety2022}.
-Some states have experienced even more dramatic surges.
-New Jersey, for example, reported a 36-year high in pedestrian deaths \citep{sedacca2025nj}, while Washington State witnessed a 141\% increase in pedestrian fatalities between 2013 and 2022 \citep{wsdot2023vru}.

-Despite decades of effort, passive safety measures, such as signage, speed enforcement, and pedestrian-prioritized infrastructure design, have not been entirely successful in effectively protecting VRUs.
+Despite decades of effort, passive safety measures, such as signage, speed enforcement, and pedestrian-prioritized infrastructure design, have not been sufficient to effectively protect VRUs.
 These approaches lack the flexibility and situational awareness required to prevent accidents in complex and rapidly changing environments \citep{hafner2013cooperative}.
-In recent years, however, advancements in AI have opened new opportunities to overcome these limitations.
-By integrating computer vision, deep learning, multimodal sensing, and natural language processing, AI-based sensing systems offer a proactive, scalable, and cost-effective approach to VRU safety \citep{zhang2025vulnerable}.
-These systems can perform high-accuracy detection, behavior prediction, and intent understanding, enabling both vehicles and infrastructure to better anticipate and respond to potential hazards before they escalate into collisions.
+In recent years, advances in learning-based and multimodal sensing techniques have enabled AI-driven sensing systems that offer a more proactive, scalable, and cost-effective approach to enhancing VRU safety, addressing the limitations of traditional methods \citep{zhang2025vulnerable}.
+These systems can support high-accuracy detection, behavior modeling, and intent understanding, enabling both vehicles and infrastructure to better anticipate and respond to potential hazards before they escalate into collisions.
+Figure \ref{fig:trend} illustrates the publication trends related to learning-based methods in VRU safety and pedestrian safety from 2016 to 2024.
+As shown in the figure, research on learning-based methods has grown rapidly in recent years, reflecting the increasing adoption of data-driven techniques in this domain.
+In parallel, the research focus has gradually expanded from pedestrian-specific studies to the broader concept of VRUs, encompassing a wider range of non-motorized traffic participants.
+This shift highlights the growing need for more comprehensive and inclusive safety solutions.